husarion/kortex_joystick_demo/README.md

 #### Panther robot with Kinova manipulator installed on the top

-1. Clone this repo on your ROSbot:
+1. Clone this repo on your Panther:

     ```bash
     git clone https://github.com/husarion/kortex_joystick_demo.git